-"I shat in a bucket for four months to get to this land."
+"I shat in a tub for four weeks to get to this land."

 She has told this to Lila over and over.
 Lila being the only one she has ever talked to without restraint.
 The only one whose understanding she trusted and whose judgement she valued.
-Even now, in dark of night, with less sleep than her mistress, Lila was burning something to soothe her patient, put her to sleep.
+Even now, in the dark of a spring night, with less sleep than her mistress, Lila was burning something to soothe her patient, put her to sleep.
 Whispering and shaking a doll around the bed.

-"In public," said Rebekka.
+"Among strangers," said Rebekka.
 "There was no other way for us women packed like cod between decks."

 There was nothing in the world to prepare her for a life of water, on water, about water, sickened by it and desperate for it.
 Mesmerized and bored by the look of it especially at night when the women were allowed another hour on deck.
 Then she talked to the sea.
 "Stay still, don't hurt me.
 No, move, move, excite me.
 Give me something I can eat.
 Here is my spit, my peelings, my waste.
-Keep my secrets way down below and I will keep yours: the smell of you is like fresh monthly blood; you guzzle moonlight like Pa guzzles ale; you own this place and land is after thought to entertain you; the world in and beneath you is your heaven and, if truth be told, maybe ours as well."
+Keep my secrets way down below and I will keep yours: the smell of you is like fresh monthly blood; you guzzle moonlight like Pa guzzles ale; you own this place and land is afterthought to entertain you; the world in and beneath you is your heaven and, if truth be told, maybe ours as well."